Design terminology: Printing

 Comb binding

-A disgusting form of plastic binding which holds together multiple pages.
-Most designers with any sense will advise you to consider wiro binding instead.
+A disgusting form of plastic binding which holds together multiple pages and which most designers with any sense will advise you to replace with wiro binding instead

 Composite